KCvW/DataEng/Capstone/README Capstone.md

     4. AWS S3: used for plain data storage
     5. AWS Redshift: used for data warehousing and data analysis

+Combing the datatsets and the tools the final goal of the project is to create a source-of-truth-database for questions related to U.S. immigration use cases.
+For instance, a potential use case is to develop a data vizualisation tool like dashboards, which can extract and display data based on certain requirements.

 ### Collect the relevant data

 The follwoing data sets are recommended and given to fulfil the project goal: